ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.md

 ### Base system/system2

-Base-R provides functions `system` and `system2`.
+Base-R includes functions `system` and `system2`.
 The R [source code](https://github.com/wch/r-source/blob/c65ce1f39fa9b831490e384a567c3bcab7b81141/src/library/base/R/unix/system.unix.R#L19-L52) for these functions is self-explanatory: all the arguments and options are combined into one big shell command, which is then passed to a local shell (`sh` on unix or `cmd` on Windows).
 For example, if you run this in R:

 ```r